-- Avoid dominating and demanding.
-Instead gain consent and seek agreement before imposing rules, systems, and structures on your child.
+- Look for ways to gain consent and agreement before imposing rules, systems, and structures on your child.

 - Encourage your child to express themselves through their body without a sense of shame or rebellion.
-This takes practice, but parents need to accept and trust that their child is in charge of their own body.
+The more we allow healthy self-expression, the less likely it is to become a problem.

 - Consider how your child’s eating disorder treatment may contribute to a lack of bodily autonomy.
-Seek treatment providers who maximize personal responsibility and agency rather than those who seek to dominate your child.
+Seek treatment providers who maximize personal responsibility and agency rather than those who seek to control your child’s behaviors.

 - Look for ways to improve your empathy, unconditional positive regard, and attunement to your child’s emotional needs.
 Seek support and guidance from a counselor, therapist, or coach to learn these skills.

 If your child is in immediate medical danger, you may need to take control of their physical health.
-But you can still gain consent to improve your child’s bodily autonomy through the process.
-If you have imposed medically necessary domination of their body, work through the trauma of the experience with your child with the help of a trained trauma therapist.
+But you can still improve your child’s bodily autonomy through the process.
+Many parents have to make choices that impact their kids’ bodily autonomy.
+It’s OK!
+Just help your child process the trauma with the help of a trained trauma therapist.

 Ginny Jones is on a mission to empower parents to raise kids who are free from eating disorders and body hate.